cptan-suss/agentic-risk-capability-framework/docs/index.md

 !!! info "Major Update"

-    We have significantly updated the ARC Framework since our initial release in August 2025.
+    We have significantly updated the ARC Framework since our initial release in August.
 The main changes include:

     - **Updated theoretical foundations**: Added a comprehensive [introduction](arc_framework/introduction.md) with design rationale, literature review, real-world case studies (Replit, Antigravity incidents), as well as detailed justifications for the capability-based approach
     - **Restructured documentation**: Consolidated Components and Design elements together with the Capabilities element into a unified [Elements](arc_framework/elements.md) reference page with clearer taxonomy and detailed definitions